 - 1/2 cup raw cacao powder or unsweetened chocolate powder

-- 6 Tablespoons maple syrup (grade B is preferred), though you could give honey a try
+- 6 Tablespoons real maple syrup, though you could give honey a try

 - pinch (1/16 tsp.) unrefined sea salt

-If Coconut Peanut Butter is in a solid state and/or has a hard layer of oil on top follow these instructions first.
+If Coconut Butter is in a solid state follow these instructions first.

-- Heat over low-medium heat until peanut butter starts to melt.
-Stir and break up the coconut peanut butter in the jar.
+- Heat over low-medium heat until coconut butter starts to melt.
+Carefully stir and break up the coconut butter in the jar.